 There are signs leading to the checkpoints as well being clearly marked on the maps.
-The riders are obliged to ensure they're checked in and checked out of each checkpoint.
+The riders are obligated to ensure they're checked in and checked out of each checkpoint.
+There is a 10-minute mandatory stop at every checkpoint.
 Riders will receive a 120-minute time penalty for each checkpoint they've missed checking in/out of.
 The checkpoints offer different degrees of service, the details of these are to be found in the checkpoint description information.